 Each Party agrees to discharge its obligations hereunder in accordance with prudent utility practices and NERC Guidelines and Rules and Procedures as contained in the ERCOT Operating Guides.

+The Parties recognize and understand that the product purchased and sold in this Agreement and which is currently referred to as Type "D" and defined in the ERCOT Operating Guides may be altered during the Term of this Agreement.
+The Parties agree that neither Party has a right to terminate this Agreement solely on that basis.
+The product currently referred to as "D" is a unit contingent product (pursuant to Section 5(a)) and the Parties agree that the performance obligations of the Parties to this Agreement will continue to be as such subject to the terms of this Agreement.

 6. Delivery Point Cost Responsibility.
 Seller shall arrange for and pay all costs and expenses incurred in connection with the delivery of Buyer's purchased electric energy to the Delivery Point.
 Buyer will be responsible for all other costs and expenses incurred in connection with transmission of Buyer's purchased electric energy beyond the Delivery Point.
 Accordingly, Seller shall be responsible for all environmental costs, including without limitation, emission allowances and environmental charges, line losses and any generation schedule imbalances imposed on or incurred in connection with the energy prior to the Delivery Point, and Buyer shall be responsible for all transmission charges and line losses imposed on or incurred in connection with energy after the Delivery Point.
 Title to and risk of loss of the energy shall transfer from Seller to Buyer at the Delivery Point.
-Buyer shall be responsible for all required ancillary services except generation schedule imbalance service.
+[TO DISCUSS WITH OXY, IS THIS STILL APPLICABLE? -- Buyer shall be responsible for all required ancillary services except generation schedule imbalance service.
 Seller shall be responsible for obtaining generation schedule imbalance service and for charges relating thereto, provided however that in the event that a generation schedule imbalance occurs as a result of a forced outage (unscheduled turbine shutdown), the Seller shall be responsible for the prompt notification of Buyer thereof to enable Buyer’s notification of the ERCOT ISO as to the revision of the schedule, and Buyer shall be responsible for any generation schedule imbalance charges imposed as a result of Buyer’s failure to notify the ERCOT ISO as to the revision of the schedule within 15 minutes after Seller’s notification to Buyer of such imbalance.
-Buyer shall be additionally be responsible for any generation schedule imbalance charges imposed as a result of Buyer’s notification of the ERCOT ISO with incorrect information as to the schedule or the revision of the schedule, following provision of correct information from Seller to Buyer, whether arising from intentional malfeasance or from negligence on the part of Buyer’s employees or agents.
+Buyer shall be additionally be responsible for any generation schedule imbalance charges imposed as a result of Buyer’s notification of the ERCOT ISO with incorrect information as to the schedule or the revision of the schedule, following provision of correct information from Seller to Buyer, whether arising from intentional malfeasance or from negligence on the part of Buyer’s employees or agents.]

 7. Capacity Price.
-In return for Seller making 100 MW of electrical capacity available to Buyer on the terms and conditions contained herein, Buyer shall pay to Seller an amount for all 100 MW of capacity equal to $12,000 per MW of capacity (the "Capacity Price").
+In return for Seller making 100 MW of electrical capacity available to Buyer on the terms and conditions contained herein, Buyer shall pay to Seller an amount for all 100 MW of capacity equal to __________ ($________) per month during the Term(the "Capacity Price").

 8. Energy Price.
-The price of electrical energy delivered hereunder ("Energy Price") for quantities delivered by Seller to Buyer at the Delivery Point shall be the greater of:

-$500/MWH, or

-As to each of the calendar months January through May and October through December (“Non–Peak Months”), a price per MWH calculated by multiplying the Houston Ship Channel first-of-the-month Spot Gas Price Index (large packages only) as published at the start of such Non-Peak Month by “Inside FERC’s Gas Market Report” by 50, and

-As to each of the calendar months June through August (“Peak Months”), a price per MWH calculated by multiplying the Houston Ship Channel first-of-the-month Spot Gas Price Index (large packages only) as published at the start of such Peak Month by “Inside FERC’s Gas Market Report” by 70.
+The price of electrical energy delivered hereunder ("Energy Price") for quantities delivered by Seller to Buyer at the Delivery Point shall be in each month of the Term hereof a price per MWH calculated by multiplying the Houston Ship Channel first-of-the-month Spot Gas Price Index (large packages only) as published at the start of such month by “Inside FERC’s Gas Market Report” by eleven (11).